xmos/lib_src/doc/asynchronous_fifo/asynchronous_fifo.rst

 the rate converter is to make the phase difference stable (ie, it does not move between subsequent samples), and zero (ie, the FIFO is exactly mid level).
 Hence, we can see the differential of the phase error as a proportional error, and the phase error itself as an integral error.
+For all typical cases the Kp and Ki terms have been precalculated.

 The three degrees of freedom